Symmetry-Aware Transformer-based Mirror Detection: Introduction

-Considering the reflection characteristics of mirrors, symmetry relationships between mirror and non-mirror regions are supposed to be an important cue for mirror detection.
-In Fig.~\ref{fig:vis1}(a), the right half of the mirror would not be missed if the mirror detection model can detect the mirror symmetry relationship of the two paintings and identify which one should be in the mirror.
-In Fig.~\ref{fig:vis1}(b), if the model finds that the left power bank is the mirror image of another view of the right real power bank, it can then classify the right real power bank as a non-mirror region. \cite{lin2020progressive,mei2021depth} have already leveraged the similarity relationship, while the relationships sometimes come from the similarity among non-mirror regions.
-As shown in Fig.~\ref{fig:vis1}(b), if there is a large similar area in non-mirror regions, those methods can easily be misclassified as mirrors.
-In contrast to the ambiguous similarity relationship, we suggest mining a symmetry relationship caused by mirror reflection.
-We also notice that this symmetry relationship is highly dependent on the camera viewpoint.
-The paintings inside and outside mirrors form a nearly perfect reflection symmetry pair in Fig.~\ref{fig:vis1}(a), while the power banks inside and outside mirrors are from different views in Fig.~\ref{fig:vis1}(b).
-Even though real-world object and their reflection in mirrors may not be strictly symmetric regrading the position or orientation, they always maintain the semantic or luminance consistency with the same object.
+For a general solution, we need to fully leverage the relationship between mirror and non-mirror regions based on mirror properties.
+Considering mirror reflection, symmetry relationships between mirror and non-mirror regions are supposed to be an essential cue for mirror detection.
+In Fig.~\ref{fig:vis1}(1st row), the right half of the mirror would not be missed if the mirror detection model could detect the mirror symmetry relationship of the two paintings.
+In Fig.~\ref{fig:vis1}(2nd row), if the model recognizes the left power bank as the mirror region, it can then classify the corresponding real power bank on the right as a non-mirror region.
+However, this symmetry relationship is not a strict mirror symmetry and is highly dependent on the camera viewpoint.
+The paintings inside and outside mirrors form a nearly perfect reflection symmetry pair in Fig.~\ref{fig:vis1}(1st row), while the power banks inside and outside mirrors are from different views in Fig.~\ref{fig:vis1}(2nd row).
+We cannot adopt reflection symmetry detection methods directly.
+Instead, we observe that real-world object and their reflection in mirrors always maintain the semantic or luminance consistency with each other, even though they may not be strictly symmetric regarding the position or orientation.
 That is, an object in a mirror should be a mirror reflection of an object in the real world from a certain view.
 We regard this kind of relationship as loose symmetry and aim to explore a new solution to model and leverage this loose symmetry relationship for mirror detection.